alex05447/miniconfig/README.md

     **Runtime**: wrapper over the raw byte blob.
 Provides a read-only config interface.
 Cannot add/modify/remove values.

     **Serialization**: to string Lua script (requires `"lua"` feature).

+    **Use cases**: use for read-only data of arbitrary complexity which must not be user-visible, or for caching of data which does not need to change frequently at runtime for loading / access performance.

 ## Example